Welcome to PEBB

 - Know how and when to enroll.

 This is only a brief summary.
-For details, see our Employee Enrollment Guide (see amendment to this guide).
+For details, see our Employee Enrollment Guide.

 See the medical and dental premiums for PEBB medical coverage.

 You pay premiums for medical coverage, supplemental life insurance, optional long-term disability insurance, and premium surcharges if they apply to you.
 Your employer will pay premiums for your dental, basic life, and basic long-term disability benefits.

 How to enroll

 Follow the steps below to decide about your benefit options.